helenmcastro/MathDataScience_2023/problem-set-one.md

 montage_plot(X[0:25, 0, :, :])
 ```
 ![Montage](https://github.com/helenmcastro/MathDataScience_2023/blob/main/montage-plot.png?raw=true)
-Here, we define the montage_plot function to create and display a montage of images using the montage function from skimage.
-Then, we use this function to display a montage of the first 25 images from the dataset.
+Here, I define the montage_plot function to create and display a montage of images using the montage function from skimage.
+Then, I use this function to display a montage of the first 25 images from the dataset.

 ```python
 # Initialize a random linear model